rerun-io/rerun/docs/content/reference/types.md

 * [AnnotationContext](types/archetypes/annotation_context.md): not viewed directly, but provides classes, labels, and connectivity information for other entities.
 * [BarChart](types/archetypes/bar_chart.md): data displayed in a `BarChart` space view.
 * [Clear](types/archetypes/clear.md): clear all components of an entity.
-* [DisconnectedSpace](types/archetypes/disconnected_space.md): disconnect an entity path from its parent.
 * [TextDocument](types/archetypes/text_document.md): text displayed in a `TextDocument` space view.
 * [TextLog](types/archetypes/text_log.md): a log entry in a `TextLog` space view.
 * [ViewCoordinates](types/archetypes/view_coordinates.md): determines how we interpret the coordinate system of an entity/space.